worxli/bachelor_thesis/README.md

 # 3D Depth Sensor on Mobile Devices
-(Acquisition, Calibration and 3D
+(Acquisition, Calibration and 3DReco nstruction)
-Reconstruction)

 This is a collection of all the files I created or modified for my bachelor thesis.

 ##iOS